-Jeremy has served our community over the last 16 years as a volunteer firefighter and EMT with the Dale City Volunteer Fire Department.
-For his years of dedicated service, he has been honored with Life Membership with the fire department.
-He helped found the Dale City Volunteer Fire Department Foundation, well known for their Santa visits to kids fighting cancer in our area, and currently serves as its president.
+For the last 16 years, Jeremy has served as a volunteer firefighter and EMT with the Dale City Volunteer Fire Department, where he is a Captain and has been honored with Life Membership.
+He helped found and serves as president of the Dale City Volunteer Fire Department Foundation, well known in the community for its Santa visits to kids fighting cancer and its support of public safety initiatives.

 FOR IMMEDIATE RELEASE